Return to: Departments and Programs

 - Senior Honors Study: Senior Honors Study (BIOL 199) is required for all honors majors in the spring semester of their senior year.
-This integrative/interactive program prepares each student to finalize and present his or her thesis work formally, in both oral and written forms.
+This integrative and interactive program prepares each student to finalize and present his or her thesis work formally, in both oral and written forms.
 During the first few meetings of the semester, faculty members are available for consultation about data analysis.
 At mid-semester, students present posters of their projects to the faculty and other honors students for review.
 Comments from faculty and students on these posters will guide students in revising and polishing their written theses.
 SHS BIOL 199 is Credit/No Credit and the evaluation is done by the biology faculty.

 - Review of work for honors: The Biology Department will review the academic work of all candidates for the external examination at the end of the junior year and in November of their senior year.
 Progress on thesis research is assessed at the beginning of the fall semester of the senior year.
-At these times, the department may ask a candidate not to discontinue participation in the Honors Program.
-Withdrawal from the Honors Program must occur by December 1 of the student's senior year.
+At these times, the department may ask a candidate to discontinue participation in the Honors Program.
+Withdrawal from the Honors Program must occur by December 1 of the student’s senior year.
 At that time, the student is responsible for consulting with the department about satisfying the comprehensive requirement for the major.

 - Honors examinations: Students will take two written examinations, one based on each of their seminar preparations.
 The biology written examinations will be closed-book, 3-hour exams.
 The oral exams are normally one-on-one, but there are special circumstances under which a student may be examined by a panel of examiners.
 Oral examinations for seminar preparations are normally 45 minutes in length.
 The oral exams for thesis research are 60 minutes in length.

 Biology minors in the Honors Program do not need to satisfy the distribution requirements of the major or take chemistry or mathematics unless required to do so for a specific preparation.
-Honors minors do not participate in Senior Honors Study.
-Applicants to the Honors Program in biology must have a GPA of 3.00 in all courses taken in the Divisions of Natural Sciences and Engineering, a GPA of 3.00 in all biology courses taken at Swarthmore College, and a grade of B or better in all lecture courses and seminars used for the Honors Program.
+Honors minors do not participate in Senior Honors Study (BIOL 199).
+Applicants to the Minor Honors Program in biology must have a GPA of 3.00 in all courses taken in the Divisions of Natural Sciences and Engineering, a GPA of 3.00 in all biology courses taken at Swarthmore College, and a grade of B or better in all lecture courses and seminars used for the Honors Program.